uicrooks/shopify-theme-lab-docs/docs/guide/deployment.md

 ## GitHub integration

+Shopify provides a [Shopify GitHub integration](https://shopify.dev/themes/tools/github), but since Theme Lab uses a custom build-workflow it's not out of the box compatible with the integration.

 ::: tip
-Since Theme Lab uses a custom build workflow it's not out of the box compatible with the [Shopify GitHub integration](https://shopify.dev/themes/tools/github).
+You can only connect branches that match the default Shopify theme folder structure via the Shopify GitHub integration.
 :::

+### Repo
-One of the simplest ways to achieve version control for a live store is to use 2 separate repos.
-One for your `source code` and one for your `dist code`.
-That way you can use the Shopify GitHub integration for your dist repo and track possible changes on a live theme done through Shopify.
+One of the simplest ways to circumvent this limitation is to use a separate repo for your dist files.

-1. When you're ready to publish a theme to a live store simply run the build task.
+1. When you're ready to publish a theme simply run the build task.

 <CodeGroup>
   <CodeGroupItem title="NPM" active>